 A tiny island called Pulau Biawak just off the coast of Pulau Weh

 Motorbike hire is easily arranged with almost every accommodation offering to rent for around 100’000 Rupiah per day.
-You can head out to the volano, beaches and generally glide around palm tree lined roads (which are new and recently laid by NGO’s in the aftermath of the tsunami) avoiding the monkeys lying in the road.
+You can head out to the volcano, beaches and generally glide around palm tree-lined roads (which are new and recently laid by NGO’s in the aftermath of the tsunami) avoiding the monkeys lying in the road.

 There’s plenty of choice in Iboih, several restaurants appeal to western tourists offering introductory Indonesian flavours, a few specialities and ubiquitous Indonesian nasi or mie goreng.
-Dee-Dees, makes their own bread and has good salads as well as Indonesian dishes like mie aceh and ikan semur.
+Dee-Dees make their own bread and have good salads as well as Indonesian dishes like mie aceh and ikan semur.

-Ask around some of the long-term residents and dive shops about the donut lady, who sells near the mosque.
-At 2’000 rupiah a sugar coated pop it’s a very tasty and economical breakfast – pre-order the night before if you want a lot.
+Ask around some of the long-term residents and dive shops about the doughnut lady, who sells near the mosque.
+At 2’000 rupiah a sugar-coated pop it’s a very tasty and economical breakfast – pre-order the night before if you want a lot.

-The ferry runs from Uleh-Leh port and a fast and slow option are available – Boats are supposed to leave around 8am, 11am 2pm and 4pm depending on the day of the week and whether it’s fast or slow boat but often run late and occasionally, early!
-Prices vary from 25’000-75’000.
+The ferry runs from Uleh-Leh port and fast and slow options are available.
+Boats are supposed to leave around 8 am, 11 am 2 pm and 4 pm depending on the day of the week and whether it’s a fast or slow boat but often run late and occasionally, early!
+Prices vary from 25,000-75,000.
 Both boats are comfortable and take around forty-five minutes or two hours.

 - A forty minute shared taxi will drop you in Gapang or Iboih from Sabang for around 40’000 but you may need to barter.